bazelbuild/bazel/site/docs/toolchains.md

 The resolution steps are as follows.

-1. If the target being configured specifies the [`exec_compatible_with` attribute](be/common-definitions.html#common.exec_compatible_with) (or the rule specifies the
+1. If the target specifies the
+   [`exec_compatible_with` attribute](be/common-definitions.html#common.exec_compatible_with)
+   (or the rule specifies the
    [`exec_compatible_with` argument](skylark/lib/globals.html#rule.exec_compatible_with),
-   the list of available execution platforms is filtered to remove any that do not match the target's constraints.
+   the list of available execution platforms is filtered to remove any that do not match the execution constraints.

 2. For each available execution platform, we associate each toolchain type with the first available toolchain, if any, that is compatible with this execution